In this article, you will learn:

 In Java 10, Application Class Data Sharing (AppCDS) was added, which allows not only JDK classes but also application classes to be stored in this binary format.

-The Leyden developers have tested both mechanisms with the Spring PetClinic.
-AppCDS accelerated the application’s loading time by 33%, and AoT Class Loading & Linking by 42%.
-So, if you’re already using AppCDS, the startup time improvement through AoT Class Loading & Linking won’t be quite as significant.
+The Leyden developers tested both mechanisms with the Spring PetClinic.
+AppCDS sped up the application's load time by 33%, and Ahead-of-Time Class Loading & Linking by 42%.
+So if you're already using AppCDS, the startup improvement from Ahead-of-Time Class Loading & Linking will be somewhat less significant.

 Conclusion